EdwardBeckett/Amaethon/README.md

 Amaethon
 ========

-Auctioning with Aeron and SBE!
+Auctioning with Aeron and SBE

 Why Amaethon?
 -------------